 Use fleet utilization reports to see if vehicles are being utilized efficiently or inefficiently.

 Tracking the use of vehicles has always been an important part of fleet management.
 In this new, fast-changing environment, fleet asset utilization is even more vital.
-Understanding how vehicles are being used and where there is imbalance, can help inform your plans to keep your business moving and manage cost.
+Understanding how vehicles are being used and where there is imbalance, can help inform your decisions to keep your business moving efficiently and manage cost.

 What is fleet asset utilization?

 Asset utilization is the who, what, where, when and how of your fleet.
 Being aware of what usage is trending in your fleet will help you answer: “Is your fleet being used to its fullest potential?”
 In times like these, where operations might temporarily be scaled back, or even ramped up, checking fleet utilization more frequently is helpful for fitting vehicles to your changing business needs and validating if vehicles are being used efficiently or not.